 Choosing Keto Recipes for the Diabetic

 Consider making fish and seafood 2-3 servings of your protein each week.
-You can get help losing belly fat and reduce the risk of obesity and Type 2 Diabetes with omega 3 fats in seafood sources which are heart-healthy.
+You can get help losing belly fat and reducing the risk of obesity and Type 2 Diabetes with omega 3 fats in seafood sources that are heart-healthy.

 What Else Can Keto Do